siwakorn-nd/react-assignment/README.md

 This project is developed using the React framework and styled with Tailwind CSS + DaisyUI.
 It serves as an assignment to create a CRUD (Create, Read, Update, Delete) webpage, allowing administrators to manage user data and interact with an API using Axios.

 ## Features
 - Create, Read, Update, and Delete user data.
-(Update data will come in the future)
 - Utilizes Axios to connect to an external API.
 - Easily extendable and customizable for future enhancements.